Julianzbk/click_plusplus/README.md

     b.
 With CUDA enabled, the model instead uses ```DeviceMatrix``` and ```DeviceVector```, but stil supports STL arguments. <br>
 4. Do regression with ```Vector SGDClassifier::predict(Matrix)```, which produces binary outputs, or ```predict_proba``, which produces probabilities of the output being 1.

-# SGD Classifier
+# Custom library
+Header-only libraries that introduce a myriad of generic-compatible Data structures, algorithms, and utility.

+## dataset.hpp
+Read a single csv file into feature (X) and target (Y) vectors, skip the features you don't want.

+## SGDClassifier.hpp
 This is a linear regression classifier that uses a logistic sigmoid activation function to produce probabilistic outputs.
 The linear weights are trained via Stochastic Gradient Descent with L1 regularization.
+The loss curve is calculated at every epoch to enable convergence early-stopping.